axch/dysvunctional-language/dvl/examples/celestial/README.md

 Sun.
 There isn't much here in the way of fancy numerical methods---just the Runge-Kutta family of integrators (RK4 by default)---but you should see how clear and modular this program is.
-A couple quotations from the code:
+A few quotations from the code:

 - "The forces are minus the gradient of the potential energy at the positions" (that gradient is computed by automatic differentiation of course,